sunfounder/pico_4wd_car/docs/source/faq.rst

 When you plug in your Raspberry Pi Pico to your computer, some times the above error message will appear, at this time you need to re-plug the USB cable and reopen the Thonny IDE.

-.. _speech_control_android:
+.. _stt_android:

-Q4：How do I use the Speech Control function on my Android device?
+Q4：How can I use the STT mode on my Android device?
 ------------------------------------------------------------------------

-Android devices cannot use the speech control function.
-Because the speech control function requires the Android mobile device to be connected to the Internet and to install the Google service component.
+Android devices cannot use the STT mode.
+Because the STT mode requires the Android mobile device to be connected to the Internet and to install the Google service component.

 Now follow the steps below.

 #.
 Modify the AP mode of ``app_control.py`` to STA mode.

-    * Open the ``grayscale_2.1_get_value.py`` under the path of ``pico_4wd_car-v2.0\examples``.
+    * Open the ``app_control.py`` under the path of ``pico_4wd_car-v2.0\examples\learn_modules``.
     * Then comment out the AP mode related code.
 Uncomment the STA mode related co'decode and fill in  the ``SSD`` and ``PASSWORD`` of your home Wi-Fi.

         .. image:: img/sta_mode.png